 Since gas-powered cars are currently the most common, increasing another vehicle type will replace gasoline vehicles in this model.

 Why is aviation often targeted as a personal impact?
-This model assumes every human travels by aircraft once per year.
+This model assumes 45% of the global population travels by aircraft at least once per year.
 For those of us who do actually fly, for business or pleasure, this emission source may constitute a large part of our personal carbon footprint, or our emission contributions.
 Because taxi/take-off are the most emission-intensive, short-haul flights come with a larger relative emission contribution.
 There are currently no renewable alternatives that could be implemented at the necessary scale.

 Land Use, Forestry and Agriculture are estimated to have contributed 23% to global anthropogenic greenhouse gas emissions from 2007-2016 (IPCC2019) - in other words, this sector contributed a quarter of our emissions in that timespan.
 This model includes considerations about forest use, conservation tillage of fields, and an umbrella category of total emissions from agriculture.

 To reduce emissions, agricultural practices are moving toward regenerative practices, which include soil-carbon sequestration through pasture and grasslands management, perennial cropping approaches with reduced fertilization, and addition of biochar to soils.
 With good grazing practices, such as multi-paddock adaptive grazing, grasslands have the potential to make meaningful contributions to soil carbon sequestration.